-The dimensioning factor for inverters describes the ratio between the maximum direct current (DC) that can be generated by all installed photovoltaic modules and the maximum alternating current (AC) output power of the entire PV system.
-It forms the basis for calculating the size and number of inverters required to convert the solar power into grid-compliant alternating current that is suitable for connection to the public grid or for direct consumption in the company.
-The dimensioning factor is calculated from the quotient of the DC power of the inverter and the PV power.
-In the case of undersizing, the value is above 100 and in the case of oversizing below 100 %.
-A dimensioning factor of 100 % therefore means that, for example, with an installed PV output of 700 kWp, the DC inverter output is also 700 KW.
-However, such a constellation is not the optimum or most economical in all cases.
-Therefore, the dimensioning factor must be recalculated individually when planning each commercial photovoltaic system.
+The inverter sizing factor describes the ratio between the maximum direct current (DC) output of all installed photovoltaic modules and the maximum alternating current (AC) output of the entire PV system.
+It serves as the basis for determining the size and number of inverters required.
+These inverters convert the solar power into grid-compliant alternating current (AC), which is suitable for connection to the public power grid or for direct consumption within the company.
+The sizing factor is calculated as the ratio of the inverter’s DC power to the PV power.
+If the system is undersized, the value is above 100; if it is oversized, the value is below 100.
+A sizing factor of 100 % therefore means that, for example, with an installed PV capacity of 700 kWp, the DC inverter capacity is also 700 kW.
+However, such a configuration is not always the optimal or most economical one.
+Therefore, the sizing factor must be recalculated individually for each commercial photovoltaic system during the planning phase.

 Inverters and module strings